 - Accident report made to the property manager, owner, or police

 - Expert testimony from specialists who can testify about how a hazard may cause injury and how the defect could have been addressed to demonstrate it was reasonable to fix

 Premises liability claims can be very complex to prove without the help of an experienced premises liability lawyer.
-The Bradley Law Firm will put decades of experience in personal injury law and insurance defense to work to build a strong negligence case.
+Bradley Law Personal Injury Lawyers will put decades of experience in personal injury law and insurance defense to work to build a strong negligence case.

 How Long Do I Have to File a Premises Liability Lawsuit in Missouri?

 The Missouri statute of limitations gives you five years from the date of your accident to file a personal injury lawsuit.
 If your premises liability case is not filed before this deadline, you will not be entitled to any damages for your injuries.

 If your accident involves a government tort or a claim against the state of Missouri or the city of St. Louis, there are different rules.
 You must file your claim within just 90 days in civil court and with the Office of Administration’s Risk Management Division.

 Contact a St. Louis Premises Liability Lawyer for a Free Consultation